 In his article The Commoditization of Scale, blogger Maxell Wessel suggests that the scale advantage is created by the ability of these firms to control information.
 “It is no small task for a corporation to get information from the point of sale to internal procurement teams to a diverse manufacturing network.
 The corporations with the resources to coordinate these efforts enjoyed the benefits.”
 He suggests that it was the expense and complexity of information systems that preserved the profitability of scale.

 Over the past three decades managers have been embracing Porter’s Value Chain that illustrated how the information and technology revolution created competitive advantages yet Mr. Wessle now asserts that such advantages are not sustainable.

 The argument is that the same technology that created the costly, yet insurmountable information-automation advantage for the enterprise has now enabled cloud-based outsourced collectives that have equalized the playing field for all businesses entering the market.

-Adding fuel to the debate, blogger Nilofer Merchant argues that in our social era, Porter’s Model is no longer an advantage.
 She argues that where we were once forced to spend hours in a BestBuy configuring a home theater system, today you can check into Pinterest and pin “the elements you liked, including information about your space or noise limitations (EG. One-bedroom apartment on busy street in New York), and then have a retailer give you a personalized, optimal configuration.”